ATHBK/IndicatorView/README.md

 ```
 #### Indicator Attr

-There are several other attributes that can be used to configure the button's behaviour and appearance.
-They are shown below and will be explained in the sections that follow long with their java counterparts.
+There are several other attributes that can be used to configure color selected and unselected of indicator.

 ```xml
  	....